-The truth is that only 25%-30% of migraine sufferers will move through the aura phase before the headache arises.
+The truth is that only 25%-30% of migraineurs will move through the aura phase before the headache arises.
 For those who do experience aura, it can appear as flashes of light, zig-zags, wavy lines, blurry vision, and other visual disturbances.
 It is often the aura that will serve as a telltale sign that an attack is looming.
 The aura phase can last up to an hour before the episode progresses.

 Migraines can have many triggers, and a big misunderstanding is that they can simply be eliminated so that a person can experience permanent relief.
 It is true that some migraine sufferers can identify certain foods or habits that act as triggers (I.e. having a glass of red wine or exposure to strong perfume).
 Some easy changes that migraine sufferers can make are identifying these potential triggers and doing their best to avoid or eliminate them.
 However, it’s not always that simple, as the majority of known migraine triggers are beyond any individual’s control.
 Migraines can be provoked by environmental factors such as bright sunlight, changes in humidity or barometric pressure, and thunderstorms.
 Foods can have hidden additives and changes in your daily schedule such as air travel can all be contributing factors that a migraine sufferer just needs to cope with.